The tiniest of impact craters [Guest post]

 When we think about craters on the Moon, we usually think of ones that can be seen with a telescope or in images sent by spacecraft around the Moon.
 But there are also ones we can only see with a microscope.
 Here’s a micro-sized crater on a Moon rock!

 Astronauts on the Apollo 12 mission brought 45 rocks from the Moon to Earth.
 The featured micro crater in an olivine mineral grain is from the rock 12075, as seen in a scanning electron microscope.
 It spans a little more than 10 microns, compared to the ~60 micron width of a human hair strand.
 The grain of dust that created this tiny impact crater was probably only about a micron wide.
-Here's a quick size comparison of a micro crater with a tardigrade and a human hair strand (thank you Dad for the suggestion).
+Here's a quick size comparison of a micro crater with a tardigrade and a human hair strand.
+Thanks Dad for the suggestion!

 We don’t see such micro craters on Earth, as small meteorites burn up in our atmosphere before they even reach the ground.
 We see some of those burning things as “shooting stars”, but the grain that made this impact is too small even for that.
 Because the Moon doesn’t have an atmosphere, every little piece of cosmic dust can make an impact.
 Such small impact craters are called “micrometeorite impacts” or sometimes “zap pits”.